0xAurelou/zk-solvability/README.md

 # zk-solvability
-This Repository is a PoC for the Solvability of Usual Stablecoin using my first Zk-Snark proof using PLONK
+This Repository is a PoC for the Solvability of Stablecoin using my first Zk-Snark proof using PLONK